TRAVEL STORY

 Louis: “I don't use mosquito repellent; I just swat them.”

-The four points are marked by ceiba trees, and are also guarded by four invisible jaguar priests, the Bacabs, whose task it is to hold together time and space.
+The four points are marked by ceiba trees and are also guarded by four invisible jaguar priests, the Bacabs, whose task it is to hold together time and space.
 The resulting architecture and landscape do not so much symbolize as embody the structure of heaven for the Maya.
-Just so, the steps that sheath one side of the pyramids mark the days of the year, but moreover, embody the unique quality of each day, which like every other thing and creature of the ancient Mayan universe is animate, brimming with significance.
-Scholars often speak admiringly of the economy of Mayan symbols, and suggest that the pyramid, in its densely packed meanings, served as an “index to the complicated natural ciphers” of the world.
+Just so, the steps that sheath one side of the pyramids mark the days of the year, but moreover, they express the unique quality of each day, which like every other thing and creature of the ancient Mayan universe is animate, brimming with significance.
+Scholars often speak admiringly of the economy of Mayan symbols and suggest that the pyramid, in its densely packed meanings, served as an “index to the complicated natural ciphers” of the world.6

 “All moons, all years, all days, all winds, reach their completion”